 I actually overheard a young woman saying to her friend, “I think I’m bipolar”.
 Her friend replied, “Yes, I actually think you might be!”
 Is it really that simple to make a diagnosis?

-Depression or other mental health problems may be the cause of Robins behaviour on social media.
-Or her behaviour on social media – and in general – may be causing her to have mental problems or depression!
+Depression or other mental health problems may be the cause of Robin’s behaviour on social media.
+Possibly, her behaviour on social media – and in general – may be causing her to have mental problems or depression!
 People like Robin need to examine their lifestyle.
 Get a hobby, eat well, read motivational books or a good novel, get outside more and limit the amount of time they spend on social media.
 While on social media, learn to avoid all the negative toxic crap that’s on there.

 It is possible to just enjoy it!
 You get to connect with friends, old and new.
 People who have the same interests as you.
 However, to enjoy it, you need to avoid all the drama and avoid getting involved in political or domestic disputes.
 Follow people who make you feel good.
 Join motivational pages and connect with people who share the same interests as you.

 There are so many posts doing the rounds that encourage people to speak out about their mental health.
 And I do agree that it’s time the stigma was crushed.
 But……speaking out is only the first step!
 ‘Action’ is equally important – probably MORE important!
-Talking about your mental health issues alone, isn’t necessarily going to help in the long run.
+Talking about your mental health issues alone isn’t necessarily going to help in the long run.
 (Depends on the problem) You must seek the help and advice you need.
 Then you must act upon this advice.
 Nothing is achieved in any area of our lives if we don’t take ACTION!
 It’s as simple as that!

 Robin continues to post dark and negative pictures and quotes.
 Sarcastic jokes that put others down.
-She makes very inconsiderate comments on other people’s posts – especially those of a happy or positive nature.
+She makes very inconsiderate comments on other people’s posts – especially posts of a happy or positive nature.
 Robin thanks her virtual friends for their kindness and support during last night’s dark period.
 But she doesn’t seem to take any of the advice that is offered to her!

 I wonder why?